dieideeistgut/rgb-pi-js/README.md

-This project provides a server, written in TypeScript / NodeJS, which controls one  RGB LED strip attached to the Raspberry Pi's GPIO pins _(in the future we will support more than one)_.
-The server, once running, can be reached via HTTP requests.
+This project provides a server, written in TypeScript / NodeJS, which controls one  RGB LED strip attached to the Raspberry Pi's GPIO pins.
+In the future we will support controlling multiple strips independently at a time.
+Until then you can power multiple strips with the same color.

+The server, once running, can be reached via HTTP requests at the port you configured (default is *4321*).
 The _[request protocol](http://htmlpreview.github.io/?https://github.com/ryupold/rgb-pi/blob/master/doc/protocol.html)_ is also still in development.

 To control the whole thing there are (official) mobile apps planned for various platforms: